folbricht/routedns/doc/configuration.md

 - `redis-username` - Redis username
 - `redis-password` - Redis password
 - `redis-db` - Redis database to be selected
+- `redis-key-prefix` - Prefixes the key of every record with this string.
+This can be used to share a database with other clients and avoid key conflicts.

 #### Examples